Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 However, Bäck et al were not the first to do so.

-In 2022, Hanken School of Economics organized a whole conference based on that article, and veganism.
-Here's my take (Österberg.
-2022).
+In 2022, Hanken School of Economics organized a whole conference based on the EAT-Lancet proposition.
+And the lunch was restricted to vegan only.

 There, the staff claimed that Willet et al 2019 was correct because it was a meta-analysis.
-Really? 🤔

-- has been shown to lack scientific relevance.
+was politically oriented, but scientifically rejected (Beal, 2023); has been shown to lack scientific relevance.

 - increases flatulence in men several times over.